Zeitsperre/Zeitsperre/README.md

 ### Hi there, I'm Trevor 👋

-I am a Climate Scenarios and Services Specialist with [Ouranos](https://www.ouranos.ca/en) (@Ouranosinc), a member of the Climate Platforms, Data, and Operations (PCDO) team.
+I am a Climate Scenarios and Services Specialist with [Ouranos](https://www.ouranos.ca/en), a member of the Climate Platforms, Data, and Operations (PCDO) team.

 #### I'm interested in many things :